Bangkok Patana School: 70th Anniversary

+You can view the Patana's 70th Anniversary logo on the right.

 Curriculum

 Students range from 18 months to 18 years of age and follow the English National Curriculum until they sit IGCSE examinations at 16.
 Senior students take the International Baccalaureate Diploma or Certificate in Years 12 and 13.
 They also have all years ranging from nursery to Year 13, perfect for people who don't want to switch schools.

 Student body

 As of 2017, 24% of the students are from British families and this is the largest group of students by nationality.
 The school is international with the student body representing 60 - 65 nationalities.

 Facilities

 The 48-acre campus, situated in Bangna, includes purpose-built classrooms, secondary and primary libraries, three swimming pools, an indoor sports centre, tennis courts and sports fields.
 The school is also home to an Arts Centre, Science Centre, and a Theatre that offers facilities for students, teachers and the community.

 Accreditation

 Bangkok Patana School is accredited by the Council of International Schools (CIS), and is an IB World School.